Risk appetite and risk tolerance are one of the most important criteria in selecting investments. Let’s look at how to match them in Smallcases.

 Well, the answer would depend on who you ask.
 If you ask an expert stock investor who understands the technicalities of the stock market, can do extensive research, and then pick the right stocks, the answer would be the former.
 However, ask other investors who don’t have such hands-on knowledge of the stock market and the latter would be the most preferred choice.

 Most investors fall in the second category, and so, for them, Smallcases prove to be ideal investment avenues.
 A Smallcase is a readymade portfolio of stocks and ETFs that follows a specific theme or investment idea.
-Most are handcrafted carefully by astute fund managers and Sebi-registered investment advisors.
+Most are handcrafted carefully by astute fund managers and Sebi-Registered Research Analyst.
 For example, the Teji Mandi Flagship is a Smallcase that consists of 15-20 handpicked stocks from the Nifty 500 index.
 Similarly, Teji Mandi’s Multiplier Smallcase consists of small and mid-cap stocks that have the potential to deliver exponential returns.

 Smallcases, thus, help you invest in a well-researched portfolio of stocks to earn better risk-adjusted returns.
 They are also constantly monitored by experienced analysts so that the portfolio can be recalibrated with changing market dynamics.
 This ensures that your investment stays relevant in all market conditions.